This post is the work of Renaud Delbru Ph.D – CTO & co-founder of Siren – & Giovanni Tummarello, CPO & co-founder of Siren.

 How joins look in the front end

-Thanks to the capabilities found in Siren Federate, which will be describe in detail later, the answers to the above questions can be obtained within our user interface, Siren Investigate, via “relational drilldowns” (also known as “set to set” navigation”) – enabled by the blue relational navigation buttons in the picture below.
+The join capabilities of Siren Federate, which will be describe in more detail later, allow intuitive, user interface drive answers to the above questions via “relational drilldowns” – also known as “set to set” navigation” – in the Siren Investigate front end.
+The relational drilldowns happen pressing the blue relational navigation buttons in the picture below.
 In a dashboard, this is often naturally next to the other widgets which do the regular record field value filtering (or “faceted” navigation).

 2 Federated capabilities: seamless operations without moving data from where it resides.